Becoming a Medical Assistant is your chance to widen your job opportunities and make a long-lasting difference in people’s lives.

 Are you looking for a new career that offers great personal growth and a promising job outlook with plenty of benefits?
 Then training to become a Medical Assistant is the right move for you.

+To become a Medical Assistant in NY, you need to be trained in the position.
 When you enroll in our Medical Assistant classes at The Manhattan Institute, you receive personalized Medical Assistant Training to help you prepare for certification and achieve career success.
 Our instructors, who are medical doctors and licensed teachers, use a combination of lectures and practical & technological training for a well-rounded Medical Assistant course curriculum.

 All classes in our MA Program are related to the Medical Assistant occupation.
 Additionally, once you’ve completed classroom training, we provide you an externship opportunity at a NYC healthcare facility to provide a real-world clinical and administrative application of your skills.